codegouvfr/documentation/CONTRIBUTING.md

 We only accept patches and commits that are signed off using the real name of the contributor.

 By signing off their contributions, contributors accept the [developer certificate of origin](https://developercertificate.org).

+We do not handle pull requests.
+If you don't know how to contribute without doing a pull request, make one, add `.patch` at the end of the URL of the PR, download the patch and send it as an email attachment to `~codegouvfr/dev@lists.sr.ht`.